Regenshire/ProxySheet/README.md

   - Toggle crop marks
   - Customize cut size and offset (mm)
 - **Color Adjustments**:
-  - Brightness, Contrast, Vibrance, Saturation
+  - Brightness, Contrast, Vibrance, Saturation, Gamma, Whitepoint, Blackpoint can all be controlled in the scripts
-  - Gamma, Whitepoint, Blackpoint
+  - Cards also receive their own individual Color Adjustment layers for individual adjustment within Photoshop.
+This feature is excluded for PDF Batch Exports and Image conversions, but is available for single page configs.
 - **Back Alignment**:
   - Card Back Offset Support
   - Ability to Prompt for each Card Back